CHIMNEY SWIFT CHIMNEY RESTORATION FUND

 Who can apply

-2. A third party, such as a conservation group, may also lead a restoration project for a chimney owner, for which they will work to provide the necessary matching funds (at least 50% of the total amount) from non-federal sources.
+- A third party, such as a conservation group, may also lead a restoration project for a chimney owner.
+In such cases, the third party is expected to provide the necessary matching funds (at least 50% of the total amount) from non-federal sources on behalf of the owner.

-Chimney owners who are located in Manitoba should first contact the Manitoba Chimney Swift Initiative who has a specific way of funding chimney restoration projects in this province.
+Chimney owners in Manitoba should contact the Manitoba Chimney Swift Initiative before applying here, as they have a specific chimney restoration program for the province.

 Eligible restoration projects

-Repair work on the structure must be done in such a way as not to alter the characteristics that make it suitable for the Chimney Swift.
-The repair of a chimney should meet the following criteria:
+Maintaining the site for Chimney Swifts: repair work on the structure must be done without altering the characteristics that make it suitable for the Chimney Swift.
+The repair of a structure should meet the following criteria:

-• If the repair work involves reducing the height of the chimney, a final height (the distance from the rooftop where the chimney emerges to the top of the chimney) of at least 2 m should be maintained.
+- If the repair work involves reducing the height of the structure, it will maintain a final height (the distance from the place on the rooftop where the chimney emerges to the top of the chimney) of at least 2 m.

-• The interior of the chimney will retain a rough or porous surface (made of brick, stone or concrete).
+- The chimney interior will retain a rough or porous surface (made of brick, stone or concrete).
+The project must not involve the installation of a metal liner.

-• The chimney opening will not be obstructed by a screen, cap or spark arrestor.
+- The restoration will not obstruct the chimney opening with a screen, cap or spark arrestor.

 Eligible costs

-All costs associated with the repair of a chimney or other structure used by Chimney Swifts are eligible for 1:1 matched support.
-Eligible costs include, but are not limited to, chimney assessment, materials, and labour costs.
-However, please note that if you are conducting other repairs to your roof or building at the same time, the cost for the chimney repair alone should be clearly indicated, as other roof repair costs are not covered.
+All costs associated with repairing a chimney or other structure used by Chimney Swifts are eligible for 1:1 matched support.
+Eligible expenses include, but are not limited to, chimney assessment, materials, and labour costs.
+However, please note that if you are conducting other repairs to your roof or building simultaneously, these expenditures cannot be covered by the Fund.
+Please clearly indicate the expenses for the chimney repair under Section 5 of the Application Form.

 Timeframe for repair work